m-mahdavi/teaching/open-research-topics/greenwashing_detection.md

 ## References
+[1] Mahdavi, M., Baghaei Mehr, R., & Debus, T. (2024).
+Combat greenwashing with GoalSpotter: Automatic sustainability objective detection in heterogeneous reports.
+In Proceedings of the 33rd ACM International Conference on Information and Knowledge Management (pp. 4752-4759).
-[1] Cojoianu, T., Hoepner, A. G., Ifrim, G., & Lin, Y. (2020).
+[2] Cojoianu, T., Hoepner, A. G., Ifrim, G., & Lin, Y. (2020).
 Greenwatch-shing: Using AI to Detect Greenwashing.
 AccountancyPlus-CPA Ireland.